Plamen Krachunov: CSKA Sofia

 On 15 August 2011, reports linked Krachunov with a move to CSKA Sofia, adding depth to the position one day after Apostol Popov was lost for the season because of a knee injury.
 The following day, he completed his move to CSKA, on a three-year contract.
 He was handed the number 66 shirt.

 He made his debut on 21 August, appearing as a substitute in a 2–1 win over Kaliakra Kavarna, and made his first start for the club in the following game against Montana.
 On 26 September, he scored his first goal for CSKA, scoring a header in CSKA's 4–1 league win over Vidima-Rakovski from a Spas Delev corner-kick.
 Krachunov then scored on 3 December in a Bulgarian Cup game against Spartak Pleven.
 On 15 March 2014, Krachunov scored a last-minute goal in the 1:0 win over Levski Sofia in an A PFG match.
 He joined Slavia Sofia in the summer of 2015, remaining with the "whites" until January 2016.

 St Johnstone

 On 22 February 2016, Krachunov signed a contract with Scottish Premiership side St Johnstone, after a successful trial period with the club.

 Sandecja Nowy Sącz

 On 5 July 2017, he signed a contract with Sandecja Nowy Sącz.

 Etar Veliko Tarnovo

 After a short stint with Lokomotiv Sofia, Krachunov joined Etar in June 2020.

+Arda Kardzhali

+In June 2022, Krachunov signed a contract with Arda Kardzhali.